Skip to main content

 Laura Smith Morton

-Laura’s prior experience also includes serving as senior advisor in the Office of the U.S. Secretary of Energy and deputy associate director for energy and climate change at the Council for Environmental Quality (CEQ).
-Her work at DOE and CEQ included leading interagency task forces to improve federal permitting and review of large infrastructure projects and service offshore energy task forces and the National Ocean Council.
-Laura co-authored the 2015 Quadrennial Energy Review and conducted merit reviews of applications for DOE funding of renewable energy projects.
+Laura’s broad government experience also includes serving as senior advisor in the Office of the U.S. Secretary of Energy, deputy associate director for energy and climate change at the White House Council for Environmental Quality (CEQ), and a policy advisor at the Office of Management and Budget.
+Her work at the Department of Energy (DOE) and CEQ included leading interagency task forces to improve federal permitting and review of large infrastructure projects, with a particular focus on complex multistate electric transmission lines.
+She also served on offshore energy task forces and the National Ocean Council and co-authored the 2015 Quadrennial Energy Review.

 Education & Credentials